How to Start Collecting Indian Banknotes

 An era-based collection allows you to trace the historical evolution of India’s currency through key periods.
 Some collectors focus on specific historical phases to connect with India’s political and cultural changes over time:

 a.
-British India (Pre-1947): Collect notes issued under British rule, including banknotes with portraits of King George V, and King George VI.
+British India (Pre-1947): These include notes issued by the British colonial government including early uniface currency and banknotes featuring portraits of King George V and King George VI.
+These indian currency notes before 1947 are historically and visually appealing.

 b.
-Post-Independence Notes (1947–1996): Focus on early Republic of India notes featuring the Ashoka Pillar or later notes with regional heritage motifs.
+Early Post-Independence Notes (1947–1970s): Post-independence notes reflect India’s transition to a sovereign republic.
+Focus on early Republic of India notes featuring the Ashoka Pillar can be very interesting.

 2. Monetary Denominations

 b.
-10 Rupee Notes: Explore how this popular denomination has featured monarch portraits, the Ashoka Pillar, and images of Mahatma Gandhi.
+10 Rupee Notes: This highly popular denomination includes notes Queen Victoria issue, uniface notes with green underprint and red underprint, portraits of KGV and KGVI, the Ashoka Pillar, and images of Mahatma Gandhi.

 3. Fancy Serial Numbers